vineethkumarv/sv-wiki/Control-Flow.md

 ![Untitled Diagram-Page-8 drawio (3)](https://user-images.githubusercontent.com/110447788/188300546-eb50b6e6-a5b8-44a4-94fe-e73f828b8e9a.png)

-                                    Fig -20: Output:unique0 case in which two conditions is true
+                                    Fig -20: Output:unique0 case in which two conditions are true

 In the above output, two conditions are true at a time this will make the case statement not unique, uniquq0 will read the first right matched condition and display the  Value of x is 1 with the warning